 Analysis – BIA and Risk & Threat Assessment

-This is about ensuring that Business Continuity takes into account the aspirations, direction and nature of the organisation.
+This is about ensuring that the Business Continuity strategy takes into account the aspirations, direction and nature of the organisation.
 Is this an organisation which needs to provide a constant service regardless of the situation, such as a hospital or a large bank where reputation is key or an Internet retailer where any down time will cost it money?
-All organisations have different drivers to the way they conduct their business and what is important to them.
-It is very important that business continuity planning reflects this.
+All organisations have different drivers that influence the way they conduct their business.
+It is very important that the business continuity strategy reflects this.
 The BIA looks at the organisation and ascertains the impact of the loss of the organisation’s activities.
 If an activity is not carried out could it cause loss of life, such as the 999 emergency service in the UK, or could it be an activity such as public relations and marketing which could be delayed for a month with no major impact on the organisation?
-Looking at the impacts of the loss of these activities the BIA will help identify the time criticality of the activities of the organisation.
+As well as looking at the impacts of the loss of these activities the BIA will help identify the time criticality of the activities of the organisation.
 During the BIA stage, the minimum requirements to operate the activity will also be recorded.
 The risk and threat assessment looks at the resources required to operate the activities of the organisation.
 A resource could be a building, an IT system, a supplier or a production line.
 All the resources which underpin the organisation’s activities are recorded and then the risks to the resources and the vulnerabilities of the resources are recorded.

 PlanB Consulting Deliverable – BIA and Risk and Threat Assessment Report